-U.S. Latinos likely to vote at lower rates than in past two elections: study

-NEW YORK Latinos appear less likely to vote in this year’s presidential race than in either of the past two elections, according to a Pew Research Center study released on Tuesday, even as immigrant rights groups enraged by Republican Donald Trump’s rhetoric seek to drive them to the polls.
+Surge in U.S. Latino vote could be elusive in presidential election: survey

+According to previous Pew research, about 81.7 percent of Hispanic registered voters cast ballots in 2012, the year Democratic President Barack Obama ran successfully against Republican Mitt Romney.
+That turnout was down from 84 percent in 2008, when Obama ran against Republican John McCain and won.

+The latest Pew survey found that Democrats continued to maintain an edge as the party "more concerned" for Latinos.

-The results could signal a challenge for Democrat Hillary Clinton as she relies on a coalition of minority voters to help her against the brash New York businessman, who launched his presidential bid last year by calling some Mexican immigrants rapists and promising to build a wall to stop them.
+Hillary Clinton is relying on a coalition of minority voters to help her against Trump, who launched his presidential bid last year by calling some Mexican immigrants rapists and promising to build a wall to stop them entering the United States.

-About 89 percent of Latino registered voters said they plan to vote in the Nov.
-8 election, according to the poll, down from 91 percent in an October 2012 survey and 94 percent in a July 2008 survey.
-Another 10 percent said they would not vote in the upcoming election, and 1 percent said they did not know yet.

-By comparison, some 96 percent of the total U.S. population of registered voters plans to vote on Nov.
-8, Pew said.

-Latinos, a rapidly growing segment of the U.S. electorate with rising influence in closely fought states like Florida and Nevada, tend to lean Democratic and favor Clinton heavily over Trump.
-Some 58 percent support Clinton compared to 19 percent for Trump, according to the survey.
+Latinos, a growing segment of the U.S. electorate with rising influence in closely fought states like Florida and Nevada, tend to lean Democratic and favor Clinton heavily over Trump.
+According to the survey, some 58 percent support Clinton compared to 19 percent for Trump.
 Another 10 percent favor Libertarian candidate Gary Johnson and 6 percent prefer Green candidate Jill Stein.

-But turnout among Latinos tends to run well below that of whites and African Americans, blunting their impact in political races.
+Turnout among Latinos tends to run well below that of whites and African Americans, blunting their impact in political races.

 A number of civic groups opposed to Trump have been working to ensure Latinos get to the polls.

+In 2012 an estimated 11.2 million Latinos voted in the presidential election, according to Pew.
+In 2008 that figure was 9.7 million Latino voters.

+While one must be a U.S. citizen to cast a ballot in U.S. elections, requirements for voter registration can vary by state.

-Immigrants' rights group America's Voice, for example, launched a new Spanish language radio ad in Miami and Orlando stations for the next two weeks bashing Trump’s hardline immigration proposals, which include deporting all undocumented foreigners and making it harder for would-be immigrants to get visas.
+Immigrants' rights group America's Voice, for example, launched a new Spanish language radio ad in Miami and Orlando for the next two weeks bashing Trump’s hardline immigration proposals, which include deporting all undocumented foreigners and making it harder for would-be immigrants to get visas.

 In Nevada, the Culinary Union, which is heavily Latino, is working to ensure its members get to the polls, helping them with logistics like finding their polling stations and arranging transport.